Harry (game show)

-Harry was a French television game show broadcast that debuted on France 3 on November 12, 2012 to ended on January 5, 2018.
+Harry is a French television game show broadcast that launched on France 3 on November 12, 2012 and ended on January 5, 2018.
 The show was hosted by Sébastien Folin, and aired from Monday to Friday at 4:50 pm to 5:30 pm.

 His program was created by Jean-Pierre Attal, a former game shows contestant.
 It was co-developed with the Newen and BigNose groups.
 The show is based upon the contestants' ability to reform chopped up words.

 The credit's soundtrack is the work of Mam's, Y. Bourdin, B. Raffaelli and E. Rosso.
 Xavier Pujade-Lauraine is credited with both creative and broadcast design for the program.

 Overview

 Four contestants face off against Harry, a virtual character shaped like a smiley who mixes syllables.
 They have to put back in the correct order words that have been chopped up into a series of rings that move onscreen.
 Following two rounds and a semifinal, only one contestant reaches the final.